delabassee/java-lab/lab6-textblock.md

 As you can see from the example below
 - a Text Block starts and ends with a triple-quote delimiter (`"""`)
-- the line after the triple-quote opening delimiter should be empty or blank
+- the line after the opening triple-quote delimiter should be empty or blank
-- any double-quote embedded in the string shouldn't be escaped
+- any double-quote embedded in the string shouldn't be escaped (!)
 - the string literal can span multiple lines without any additional escaping (\n)
-- the original formatting is preserved, it is congtrolled by the closing delimiter
+- the original formatting is preserved, it is controlled by the closing delimiter
 - and last but not least, the code readability is greatly improved!

-To preserve formatting while improving code readability, Text Blocks differentiate _incidental white spaces_, from _essential white spaces_.
+To preserve formatting while improving code readability, Text Blocks differentiate __incidental white spaces__, from __essential white spaces__.
 Incidental white spaces are used to improve code readability, they will be stripped away automatically by the Java compiler.

-The following example is identical to the previous one but it doesn't use incidental white spaces, this impacts the code formating and its readability.
+The following example is identical to the previous one but it doesn't use incidental white spaces, this impacts the code formating and hence its readability.

 ```
 var element = """